 About Geoffrey Usher

-A member of the international Dickens Fellowship since 1970, Geoff is also a member of the NSW Dickens Society.
-We are excited for Geoffrey to continue this tradition with our 2022 public reading at SMSA.
+A member of the international Dickens Fellowship since 1970, Geoff is now Treasurer of the NSW Dickens Society.
+We are excited for Geoffrey to continue this tradition with our 2023 public reading at SMSA.

 11:00am – 11:45am – Introduction & Public Reading (1st half)

 11:45am – 12:15pm – Intermission with Christmas Cake and tea & coffee served

 12:15pm – 1pm – Public Reading (2nd half)Register to attend